xmi-schema/xmi-schema-python/src/xmi/v2/models/relationships/XmiHasStructuralCrossSection.md

-# XmiHasStructuralCrossSection
+# XmiHasCrossSection

 ## Overview

-`XmiHasStructuralCrossSection` is a relationship class that links structural curve members to their cross-section definitions.
+`XmiHasCrossSection` is a relationship class that links structural curve members to their cross-section definitions.
 It establishes which cross-sectional properties (area, inertia, shape) apply to beams, columns, braces, and other linear structural elements.
 This relationship is essential for structural analysis, as cross-sectional properties directly affect element stiffness, strength, and capacity.

 ## Class Hierarchy